Skip to content

 Key Takeaway: Records use record Name(params) syntax.
 Provide value equality, immutability, and with-expressions for copying.
 Ideal for data transfer objects.

 Why It Matters: Records eliminate substantial boilerplate for data classes - no manual Equals, GetHashCode, ToString, or copy methods needed.
 Value equality makes records ideal for DTOs, API models, and domain entities, enabling easier testing (deep equality) and functional programming patterns (immutability).
+The with expression enables non-destructive mutation - creating modified copies without changing the original, essential for event sourcing and Redux-style state management patterns.
+Records also work with pattern matching deconstructors, enabling clean switch expressions over domain data.

 Next Steps